Henry-Loi/COMP4411-Project/RaySkelS20/Project3_Progress.md

 - [ ] [1] Implement spot lights.
 - [X] [1] Add a menu option that lets you specify a background image. to replace the environment's ambient color during the rendering.
-- [ ] [1] Find a good way to accelerate shadow attenuation(hierarchical bounding volumes).
+- [ ] [1] Find a good way to accelerate shadow attenuation. (use hierical bonding volume to avoid intersection checking)
-- [ ] [1] Deal with overlapping objects intelligently.
+- [ ] [1] Deal with overlapping objects intelligently. (object inside object overlapping with depth test: refraction.ray)

 - [ ] [1.5] Add texture mapping support to the program.
+(2D to 2D, u-v map)
 - [ ] [1.5] Implement antialiasing by adaptive supersampling, as described in Foley, et al., 15.10.4.
-For full credit, you must show some sort of visualization of the sampling pattern that results.
+For full credit, you must show some sort of visualization of the sampling pattern that results. (highlight the high frequency region, supersample the change of intensity of the model)
 - [ ] [1.5] Implement more versatile lighting controls, such as the Warn model described in Foley 16.1.5.

-- [ ] [2] Implement bump mapping (Watt 8.4; Foley, et al. 16.3.3).
+- [ ] [2] Implement bump mapping (Watt 8.4; Foley, et al. 16.3.3). (world and world_normal)
-- [ ] [2] Implement solid textures or some other form of procedural texture mapping, as described in Foley, et al., 20.1.2 and 20.8.3.
+- [ ] [2] Implement solid textures or some other form of procedural texture mapping, as described in Foley, et al., 20.1.2 and 20.8.3. (design a math equation to generate 3D texture map + add randomness)
 - [ ] [2] Add some new types of geometry to the ray tracer.
-- [ ] [2] Add support for height-fields.
+- [ ] [2] Add support for height-fields. (displacement mapping: construct a polygonal "mesh based model)
-- [ ] [2+1.5*n] Implement distribution ray tracing to produce one or more or the following effects: depth of field, soft shadows, motion blur, or glossy reflection (See Watt 10.6, Glassner, chapter 5, or Foley, et al., 16.12.4).
+- [ ] [2+1.5*n] Implement distribution ray tracing to produce one or more or the following effects: depth of field, soft shadows, motion blur, or glossy reflection (See Watt 10.6, Glassner, chapter 5, or Foley, et al., 16.12.4). (see L11 lecture notes & depth of field: forcal length)

 - [ ] [3] Add some higher-level geometry to the ray tracer, such as surfaces of revolution, extrusions, metaballs or blend surfaces.
 - [ ] [3] Implement ray-intersection optimization by either implement the BSP Tree implemented or by implementing a different optimization method, such as hierarchical bounding volumes (See Glassner 6.4 and 6.5, Foley, et al., 15.10.2).

 - [ ] [4] Implement a more realistic shading model.
 Credit will vary depending on the sophistication of the model.
-- [ ] [4] Implement CSG, constructive solid geometry.
+- [ ] [4] Implement CSG, constructive solid geometry. (if ray intersect B, return other (TA said is simple))
 - [ ] [4] Add a particle systems simulation and renderer (Foley 20.5, Watt 17.7).
 - [ ] [4] Implement caustics.